cssquirrel/Smooth-Scroll/README.md

 1. Have jQuery v1.9+ referenced on your page.
 2. Add smooth-scroll.js after the jQuery reference.
-3. Add the attribute 'data-smooth-scroll' your anchors as per this example: <a href="#something" data-smooth-scroll>link</a>.
+3. Add the attribute 'data-smooth-scroll' your anchors as per this example:

+    <a href="#something" data-smooth-scroll>link</a>

 By default, Smooth Scroll will scroll to the target hyperlink in an animation lasting 1 second long.
 You can change this by adding the optional 'data-scroll-speed' attribute, with a value of time in milliseconds.
-For example: <a href="#something" data-smooth-scroll data-scroll-speed="250">link</a> will scroll to the target in 250ms.
+In the following example the link will scroll to the target in 250ms:

+    <a href="#something" data-smooth-scroll data-scroll-speed="250">link</a>